mhinz/vim-grepper/README.md

 - **Commands**: All supported tools come with their own command for convenience:
   `:GrepperGit`, `:GrepperAg`, and so on.
 - **Custom commands**: `:Grepper` takes flags that can be used to build your own commands.
-Actually, all the default commands like `:GrepperAck` a built atop of `:Grepper`.
+Actually, all the default commands like `:GrepperAck` are built atop of `:Grepper`.

 _The truth is out there.
 And in `:h grepper`._